medic/cht-conf/README.md

-Medic Project Configurer
+CHT Project Configurer
 ========================

-Medic Conf is a command-line interface tool to manage and configure your apps built using the [Core Framework](https://github.com/medic/cht-core) of the [Community Health Toolkit](https://communityhealthtoolkit.org).
+CHT Conf is a command-line interface tool to manage and configure your apps built using the [Core Framework](https://github.com/medic/cht-core) of the [Community Health Toolkit](https://communityhealthtoolkit.org).

 # Requirements